Methylprednisolone: 7 things you should know

 Methylprednisolone may increase blood glucose concentrations in people with diabetes and dosage adjustments of antidiabetic agents (eg, insulin, glyburide) may be required.
-Use with fluoroquinolone antibiotics (such as ciprofloxacin, levofloxacin) may increase the risk of tendon rupture with fluoroquinolones.
+Using methylprednisolone with fluoroquinolone antibiotics (such as ciprofloxacin or levofloxacin) may increase the risk of tendon rupture with fluoroquinolones.

 In addition, alcohol can increase the likelihood of gastrointestinal side effects with methylprednisolone, and possibly liver and kidney damage.
 Methylprednisolone may suppress the inflammatory response to skin tests.